Why Do Dogs Wink? 4 Potential Reasons

 2. They Are Mimicking You

 If you notice that your dog winks at you frequently, there’s a possibility that your dog is mimicking you if you do it often.
 Copying your winking may also be a way for your dog to show affection toward you.
 Dogs are intelligent creatures and are quite capable of mimicking their owners, and winking is no different.
-In fact, a 2017 study concluded that human attention affects facial expressions in canines, so if you wink at your dog, your dog may simply be copying your behavior1.
+A 2017 study concluded that human attention affects facial expressions in canines, so if you wink at your dog, your dog may simply be copying your behavior.

 3. They Are Being Submissive